Last updated: May 6, 2026

 - Create login details and save them on paper.
 Many seniors lose access because the password is only stored in a browser or on one phone.

 - Sign in and start or link the case.
-HCA says the newer portal lets users link their online account to existing cases.
-If you already applied by phone, paper, or office visit, do that instead of filing a second application right away.
+If you already applied by phone, paper, or office visit, link the case instead of filing a second application right away.

 - List a helper correctly.
-If a son, daughter, or caregiver is helping, put that person in the authorized representative section of the application so the state can talk with them when needed.
+If a son, daughter, or caregiver is helping, put that person in the authorized representative section so the state can talk with them when needed.

 - Write down the case number and confirmation number.
 Save a screen shot or printout after submission.